 I’ve been thinking a lot about America these days.

-My homeland.
-While in Korea the past four years, I’ve thought a lot about the kind of healing and transformation I’d like to see here.
+While living in Korea, I’ve thought a lot about the kind of healing and transformation I’d like to see here.
 I’ve read books and striven to learn about the broken history of this peninsula.
 I’ve dreamed of the healing of the division that has split this country for decades.

 But recent events in America, as well as recent movie/TV choices, have awakened my consciousness to America’s own broken history.
 We may not have a DMZ or the threat of nuclear missiles, but we, too, are divided.
-It’s a division less pronounced, but in many places, no less real.
+It’s a division less pronounced, but no less real.

 The freedom fighters weren’t content to merely pursue their own personal happiness.
 They wanted to see the system and culture change.
 And they were willing to sacrifice their dignity, their safety, and even their very lives to bring to light the divide many were trying to ignore.